xtekky/gpt4free/docs/pydantic_ai.md

 # Create the agent for a model with tool support (using one tool)
 agent = Agent(AIModel(
-    "PollinationsAI:openai", # Specify the provider and model ToolSupportProvider # Use ToolSupportProvider to handle tool-based response formatting ), result_type=MyModel, model_settings=ModelSettings(temperature=0))
+    "OpenaiChat:gpt-4o", # Specify the provider and model ToolSupportProvider # Use ToolSupportProvider to handle tool-based response formatting ), result_type=MyModel, model_settings=ModelSettings(temperature=0))